timherzig/decomposition_learning/reports/1-The_Beginning.md

 ## Introduction

-*Can a model learn to deliberately decompose an augmented image into the main contents of the image and added light, shadows, and occlusions?*
+*Can a model learn to decompose an augmented image into the original image and the augmented components--light, shadow and occlusion?*

 ![Fig 1](figures/1-The_Beginning/Example_Sequence.png)
-**Fig 1:** *Example sequence of images with added augmentations and ground truth.*
+**Fig 1:** *Example sequence of images with added augmentations, the first one being the original image.*

-Given a sequence of images (see.
-Fig 1), can a model learn to predict the single underlying image and the added augmentations for each sequence element?
+Given a sequence of augmented images (see Fig 1), can a model learn to predict the original image and the added augmentations for each sequence element?

 We propose a novel dataset, called **SIAR** (S...
 I...
 A...
 R...), to investigate this question.
 The dataset consists of 15618 sequences of 11 256x256 resolution images each.
-Each sequence contains a single underlying image and 10 augmented views.
+Each sequence contains an original image and 10 augmented images.
-The random augmentations are added to the underlying image in the order *shadow*, *occlusion*, and *light*.
+The random augmentations are added to the original image in the order *shadow*, *occlusion*, and *light*.

 > TODO: CREATE FIGURE FOR ARCHITECTURE